faustina-24/faustina-24/README.md

 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on Data analytics
-- 📫 How to reach me linkedIn
+- 📫 How to reach me on linkedIn
 - 😄 Pronouns: She
 - ⚡ Fun fact: Where there is a wish, there is a way